 - 1. Member States shall ensure the efficient management of frozen and confiscated property until its disposal based on a final confiscation order. - 2.
-Member States shall ensure that, before issuing a freezing order within the meaning of Article 11 paragraph 1, where justified by the nature of the property, competent authorities responsible for the management of frozen and confiscated property assess the specific circumstances of the property that may become object of a confiscation order in order to minimise its estimated management costs and to preserve carry out an assessment of the costs which may be incurred in the management of the property which may be frozen, for the purposes of preserving and optimizing the value of such property until its disposal.
-Such assessment shall be carried out when preparing or, at the latest, without undue delay after executing the freezing order.
+Member States shall ensure that, before issuing executing a freezing order within the meaning of Article 11 paragraph 1, where justified by the nature of the property, competent authorities responsible for the management of frozen and confiscated property assess the specific circumstances of the property to be frozen that may become object of a confiscation order in order to minimise its estimated management costs and to preserve carry out an assessment of the costs which may be incurred in the management of the property which may be frozen, for the purposes of preserving and optimizing the value of such property until its disposal.
+Such assessment shall be carried out when preparing or, at the latest, without undue delay after executing the freezing order. - 3.
+Member States shall ensure that carrying out of the assessment pursuant to paragraph 2 does not result in undue delay in the adoption and execution of the freezing order.